tegonal/cv-manager/docker-compose/sqlite/README.md

 ## CV-Manager with MongoDB backend

-Ready to use setup with the mongo database adapter and starting the following docker images:
+Ready to use setup with the sqlite file db adapter and starting the following docker images:

 - caddy as proxy server with self-signed certificates
-- mongo
 - gotenberg
 - cv-manager